plumvillage/newsletter/src/2024/en/articles/sr-bo-de--the-presence-of-thay.md

 ---

-<p class="editors-preface">Sister Trăng Bồ Đề is of Vietnamese origin, ordained in 2016 in the Kanikonna Tree ordination family in Plum Village, Thailand.
+<p class="editors-preface">Sister Trăng Bồ Đề is of Vietnamese origin.
+She ordained in 2016 in the Kanikonna Tree ordination family in Plum Village, Thailand.
 She has been residing, practicing and serving in New Hamlet, Plum Village, France, since 2016.
 She is great at playing with children, as well as having fun in teaching Vietnamese to her non-Vietnamese monastic siblings.</p>

 {% image "article2024/Done-Sr-Bo-De/_DSC7412.jpg", "removeTopMargin" %}